-Your Guide to Paying Off Student Loans Faster
+7 Ways to Pay Off Student Loans Faster

-If you’re looking for the best way to pay off student loans quickly, here are five moves that could help, along with some additional tips for becoming debt–free:
+If you’re looking for the best way to pay off student loans quickly, here are seven moves that could help, along with some additional tips for becoming debt–free:

 How to pay off student loans fast

 Dealing with student loan debt can be burdensome and stressful.
-Developing a strategic plan can help you stay on track and get out of debt quicker.
-Here are some steps to consider taking:
+Here are some ways to help you stay on track with your debt strategy.

 1. Make extra payments

-Fortunately, there’s no penalty for paying above the minimum or repaying your student loans early.
-However, student loan providers will typically apply any extra payments to next month’s bill — not the principal.
+There’s no penalty for paying above the minimum or repaying your student loans early.
+However, student loan providers typically apply extra payments to next month’s bill, not the principal.

-As a result, you’ll need to contact your provider and explain how you want extra payments handled.
-Specifically, you’ll need to request principal-only payments, which ensures the additional funds go directly toward your loan’s outstanding balance.
+You’ll need to contact your provider and explain how you want extra payments handled.
+Specifically, you’ll need to request principal-only payments for student loans, which ensures additional funds go directly toward your outstanding balance.

 Most loan servicers allow you to make such changes online.
-Otherwise, you can try calling them directly.
+Otherwise, contact your student loan servicer by phone or email.

-If you have a solid income, a credit score in the high 600s and a debt-to-income ratio below 50%, you might want to consider a student loan refinance.
+You might want to consider a student loan refinance if you have a solid income, a credit score in the high 600s and a debt-to-income ratio below 50% (or a creditworthy cosigner).
 Refinancing can decrease your interest rate, allowing more of each month’s payment to go to the loan balance.

-Besides hopefully trimming your interest rate, refinancing could also allow you a small monthly payment, if you extend the length of your loan.
+Besides trimming your interest rate, refinancing could also lower your monthly payment by extending your loan term.
 You also have the option to combine all your loans (and their individual monthly payments) into a single bill — though you can also refinance just one student loan at a time if that works best for your situation.